Gradients

 • Add a gradient to a section or a title.

-• Add your own gradient to the Website Builder palette.
+• Add a custom gradient to the Website Builder palette.

 Standard

-In standard, you can select several gradients directly from the Website Builder.
-However, for custom themes, you must add the gradients directly in the section tag with a style attribute.
+In standard, several gradients can be selected directly from the Website Builder.
+However, for custom themes, gradients have to be added directly in the section tag with a style attribute.

 Use